This Healthy Asian Turkey Stir Fry is the perfect easy, low carb dinner! Paleo, whole30, and keto – it’s delicious and simple to make!

 Making healthy asian turkey stir fry is not difficult at all!
 Here’s how to do it:

 Step 1: Heat olive oil in a pan.
 Brown turkey until thoroughly cooked.

 Step 2: Once turkey is cooked, stir in veggies + spices.
 Cover and cook until veggies have softened, about 10 minutes.

-Step 3: Serve over steamed cauliflower rice + enjoy!
+Step 3: Serve over steamed cauliflower rice or regular rice + enjoy!

 Substitutions for this recipe:

 Cauliflower Rice– You can sub cauliflower rice with regular rice or quinoa.
 (Neither are paleo/whole3o)

 Turkey – You can sub ground turkey with ground beef or ground chicken.